webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 A few minutes after the install completes and the computer restarts, Xubuntu will ask to install any updates that have arrived since the install image was created.
 Perform these now and do not continue with these instructions until the update has completed.

-Before OpenVDMv2 can be installed serveral other services and software packaged must be installed and configured.
+Before OpenVDMv2 - Port Office can be installed serveral other services and software packaged must be installed and configured.

 ###MySQL Database Server
-All of the commonly used variables, tranfer profiles, and user creditials for OpenVDM are stored in a SQL database.
+All of the commonly used variables, tranfer profiles, and user creditials for OpenVDM - Port Office are stored in a SQL database.
 This allows fast access to the stored information as well as a proven mechanism for multiple clients to change records without worry of write collisions.
-OpenVDM uses the MySQL open-source database server.
+OpenVDM - Port Office uses the MySQL open-source database server.

 To install MySQL open a terminal window and type:
 ```